jnidzwetzki/crypto-bot/README.md

 A crypto currency trading bot.
 This project also contains a client for the Bitfinex WebSocket API (v2).
 At the moment, historical candles, orders, ticks, and wallets are supported.

+**Warning:** Trading carries significant financial risk; you could lose a lot of money.
+If you are planning to use this software to trade, you should perform many tests and simulations first.
+This software is provided 'as is' and released under the _Apache 2.0 license_.

 # Examples

 ## Connecting and authorizing